torognes/swarm/README.md

 starting from raw fastq files, clustering with **swarm** and producing a filtered OTU table.

+swarm 3.0 introduces:
+* a much faster default algorithm,
+* a reduced memory footprint,
+* binaries for Windows x86-64, GNU/Linux ARM 64, and GNU/Linux POWER8,
+* an updated, hardened, and thoroughly tested code, Please note that:
+* strict dereplication of input sequences is now mandatory,
+* \-\-seeds option (\-w) now outputs results sorted by decreasing abundance, and then by alphabetical order of sequence labels.

 swarm 2.0 introduces several novelties and improvements over swarm 1.0:
 * built-in breaking phase now performed automatically,